kingfisher

 # List GitHub repos

-kingfisher github repos list --user my-user
+kingfisher scan github --user my-user --list-only

-kingfisher github repos list --organization my-org
+kingfisher scan github --organization my-org --list-only

 # Skip specific repositories when listing or scanning (supports glob patterns)